InVivo Therapeutics (NASDAQ:NVIV) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of InVivo Therapeutics (NASDAQ:NVIV – Get Rating) in a research report sent to investors on Sunday.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of InVivo Therapeutics (NASDAQ:NVIV – Get Rating) in a research report issued to clients and investors on Monday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

-Several large investors have recently bought and sold shares of the stock.
-Goldman Sachs Group Inc. purchased a new stake in shares of InVivo Therapeutics in the second quarter worth about $30,000.
-Two Sigma Securities LLC bought a new stake in InVivo Therapeutics during the third quarter worth approximately $31,000.
-Morgan Stanley increased its stake in InVivo Therapeutics by 1,525.9% during the second quarter.
-Morgan Stanley now owns 50,697 shares of the biotechnology company’s stock worth $38,000 after acquiring an additional 47,579 shares during the last quarter.
-Virtu Financial LLC bought a new stake in InVivo Therapeutics during the fourth quarter worth approximately $58,000.
-Finally, State Street Corp bought a new stake in InVivo Therapeutics during the second quarter worth approximately $162,000.
-Institutional investors own 5.49% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of NVIV.
+Virtu Financial LLC bought a new stake in shares of InVivo Therapeutics during the fourth quarter worth about $58,000.
+Morgan Stanley boosted its position in InVivo Therapeutics by 1,525.9% during the 2nd quarter.
+Morgan Stanley now owns 50,697 shares of the biotechnology company’s stock worth $38,000 after buying an additional 47,579 shares during the period.
+Two Sigma Securities LLC bought a new stake in InVivo Therapeutics during the 3rd quarter worth approximately $31,000.
+Finally, Goldman Sachs Group Inc. acquired a new position in InVivo Therapeutics in the 2nd quarter valued at approximately $30,000.
+Hedge funds and other institutional investors own 5.49% of the company’s stock.

 InVivo Therapeutics Holdings Corp., a research and clinical-stage biomaterials and biotechnology company, engages in developing and commercializing biopolymer scaffolding devices for the treatment of spinal cord injuries (SCI).
 It is developing a Neuro-Spinal Scaffold implant, which is an investigational bioresorbable polymer scaffold that is designed for implantation at the site of injury within a spinal cord to treat acute SCI.